GGWPVV/microservice-test-bench/lde/README.md

 - The Python script automatically uses the `k3d-default.yaml` configuration file.
 Ensure it is in the same directory as the script.
 - Modify `k3d-default.yaml` as needed to fit your local development setup requirements.
 - Use `kubectl` to manage resources within the cluster once it’s running.

+- Use the `check-gpu` command in `manage_k3d_cluster.py` to verify NVIDIA GPU availability for workload acceleration.

 ## References